syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Localization.md

 ---
 # Localization in Xamarin Numeric Entry (SfNumericTextBox)

 The [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) value can be localized to any specific culture.
-It can be specified by setting the [`Culture`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_Culture) property with `System.Globalization.CultureInfo` object instance.
+It can also be specified by setting the [`Culture`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_Culture) property with `System.Globalization.CultureInfo` object instance.

 {% tabs %}